 We provide a curriculum at St Martin's School that offers our children an exciting and engaging learning experience.
-Our aim is to instill a passion for current and subsequent learning.
+Our aim is to instil a passion for learning and the desire to learn more.

 Alongside the requirements of the National Curriculum, the values that we hold are crucial elements that are intertwined throughout the learning journey that we offer.

 It is usual that children move from a nursery setting in to our Early Years classroom.
 Close links with both parents and local nurseries ensure that a smooth transition occurs and establishes a happy and safe environment.
 Children learn within the Foundation Stage curriculum that is based around the Early Learning Goals.
 Every day, the learning experience will reveal new experiences, opportunities and a chance to explore the world in which they live.

 At key stage 1, children’s initial learning will be based around the learning that they did in EYFS.
 As they settle in to the more formal learning environment, English and Maths will be taught as discrete subjects, extending skills, knowledge and understanding.
 Themed topic approaches help children to understand the world in which we live and how different subjects are intrinsically linked with each other giving our children a rich learning experience.